fransay/shapelib/CONTRIB.md

 # Contribution Guideline
 Thank you for your willingness to contribute to shapelib.
 Your contributes are the golden!
-Put a smile on someone's in the universe :earth_africa:
+Put a smile on someone's face in the universe :earth_africa:

 ## How to Contribute Code
 1. Fork the repository.